APTricou/sojourn_cms_netlify/src/pages/index.md

 mainpitch:
   title: Who is Sojourn?
   description: >-
-    Sojourn was founded on community.
+    Sojourn TRC was founded on community.
 Sojourn's mission is to use equine assisted activities to proactively contribute to an individual's cognitive, physical, emotional, and social well being.
 Sojourn TRC's goal is to Enhance Lives Through the Power of the Horse.